sanjay9616/data-structure-and-alogrithms/Searching/README.md

 Linear Search, also known as Sequential Search, is one of the simplest and most straightforward searching algorithms.
 It works by sequentially examining each element in a collection of data(array or list) until a match is found or the entire collection has been traversed.

+<h2><a href="https://github.com/sanjay9616/data-structure-and-alogrithms/tree/master/Searching/Binary%20Search">Binary Search</a></h2>

-**Binary Search**: Binary Search is defined as a searching algorithm used in a sorted array by repeatedly dividing the search interval in half.
+Binary Search is defined as a searching algorithm used in a sorted array by repeatedly dividing the search interval in half.
 The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(log N)